matb1/twitch-compare/README.md

 `docker run -e TWITCH_CLIENT_ID=mytwitchclientid -p 8080:8080 twitch-compare`

-> These commands need to be run outside of the dev container.
+> These commands need to run outside of the dev container.